Why and how actuaries have betrayed all Canadians

 While our Chief Actuary has produced thousands of complex pages for the public to view regarding the status of the CPP, there are only two factors that impact a surplus or deficit in a pension plan - Net Cash Flow and Investment Return.

 Investment Return is the other factor that impacts on a pension fund’s funded status.
 It does not require advanced actuarial mathematics.
-Since 2010, our Chief Actuary has stated, “Our CPP fund will be 100% funded if Investment Return is roughly 6% per year.”
-Meanwhile, CPP Investments has averaged 10% per year for 15 years.
+Since 2010, our Chief Actuary has stated, “Our CPP fund will be 100% funded if Investment Return is roughly 6% per year.”, as shown in the second column from the right in the 25th Report.
+Meanwhile, CPP Investments has averaged a 10% return per year since 2010, as shown in the second column from the right in the 32nd Report.

 When our Chief Actuary was asked to comment, he responded via email that “The CPP is not in surplus” and “No further comment”.
 Despite irrefutable evidence the CPP now has a $500 billion surplus, he has never mentioned “surplus” in his thousands of pages of reports produced since 2010.